National parks of the United Kingdom: National park authorities

 Following the Environment Act 1995, each English and Welsh national park has been managed by its own national park authority, a special-purpose local authority, since April 1997.
-Previously, all but the Peak District and the Lake District were governed by county councils.
-The Peak District and the Lake District, the first two national parks to be designated, were under the control of planning boards that were independent of county councils.
+Previously, all but the Peak District and the Lake District were governed by county councils; these were the first two national parks to be designated, were under the control of planning boards that were independent of county councils.
 Similar national park authorities have also been established for the Scottish parks under separate legislation.

-Slightly over half the members of each national park authority are appointees from the principal local authorities covered by the park; the remainder are appointed by the Secretary of State for Environment, Food and Rural Affairs (in England) or the Welsh Ministers (in Wales), some to represent local parish or community councils, others to represent the national interest.
+Slightly over half of the members of each national park authority are appointees from the principal local authorities covered by the park; the remainder are appointed by the Secretary of State for Environment, Food and Rural Affairs (in England) or the Welsh Ministers (in Wales), some to represent local parish or community councils, others to represent the national interest.
 The Broads Authority also has members appointed by Natural England, Great Yarmouth Port Authority and the Environment Agency.
 The national park authorities and the Broads Authority are covered by regulations similar to those that apply to local councils.

 The national park authority for each park addresses the stated aim in partnership with other organisations, such as the National Trust.
 In cases where there may be conflict between the two purposes of designation, the first (to conserve and enhance the natural beauty, wildlife and cultural heritage of the National Park) must take precedence under the Sandford Principle.
 This principle was given statutory force by section 62 of the Environment Act 1995, although there are no explicit provisions as to how wildlife is to be preserved.
 The national park authorities also have a duty to foster the economic and social wellbeing of communities in pursuit of these purposes.

 Funding for national parks is complex, but the full cost of each park authority is funded from central government funds.
-In the past this was partly paid for by local authorities and refunded to them from the government to varying degrees.
-In 2003/2004 the park authorities received around £35.5 million of central government funding.
+In the past, this was partly paid for by local authorities and refunded to them from the government to varying degrees.
+In 2022/3, the 13 park authorities in England and Wales received around £65 million of central government funding.

 Other organisations

 The UK's national parks are members of National Parks UK, which works to promote them, and to facilitate training and development for staff of all the parks.

-Natural England is the statutory body responsible for designating new national parks in England, subject to approval by the Secretary of State; Natural Resources Wales designates new national parks in Wales, subject to approval by the Welsh Ministers.
-All fifteen United Kingdom national parks are represented by the Association of National Park Authorities, which exists to provide the park authorities with a single voice when dealing with government and its agencies.
-The Campaign for National Parks (formerly Council for National Parks) is a charity that works to protect and enhance the national parks of England and Wales.
+Natural England is the statutory body responsible for designating new national parks in England, subject to approval by the Secretary of State; Natural Resources Wales designates new national parks in Wales, subject to approval by the Welsh ministers.
+All 15 UK national parks are represented by the Association of National Park Authorities, which exists to provide the park authorities with a single voice when dealing with government and its agencies.
+The Campaign for National Parks (formerly the Council for National Parks) is a charity that works to protect and enhance the national parks of England and Wales.